orkes-io/docs/docs/integrations/message-broker/confluent-kafka.md

 To provide explicit permission to Groups:

-1. From the left menu on your Conductor cluster, navigate to **Access Control > Groups**.
+1. From the left menu on your Orkes Conductor cluster, navigate to **Access Control > Groups**.
 2. Create a new group or choose an existing group.
 3. Under the **Permissions** section, click **+Add Permission**.
 4. From the **Integrations** sub-tab, choose the integration with required permissions.